-Unusual handmade portrait.
-How to make a picture with your own hands from various materials - step by step instructions with photos and videos for making at home
+Unusual portrait with your own hands.
+How to make a painting with your own hands from various materials - step-by-step instructions with photos and videos for making at home

 Stages of work "Rowan"